zhangjinshui-nerveee/nerveee_old/content/project/MCM_2017/index.md

 ---
 title: Kariba's Twelve
-summary: How to develop the hydropower of the Zambezi River.
+summary: Make best use of hydropower from Zambezi River.
 tags:
 - Other
 date: "2020-07-27T00:00:00Z"